Samueluba/airbnb-clone-project/README.md

 ### 🔹 Review System
 Allows guests to leave feedback and ratings for properties after their stay.
 This feature builds trust and helps future users make informed decisions.

+‎## 🔐 API Security
+‎
+‎Security is a top priority in this project to ensure that sensitive data and financial transactions are protected.
+The following measures are implemented:
+‎
+‎### 1.
+Authentication
+‎- **What it is**: Ensures that only registered users can access the system by using secure login methods (e.g., JWT tokens, OAuth2).
+‎- **Why it matters**: Prevents unauthorized access to user accounts, safeguarding personal data and private information.
+‎
+‎### 2.
+Authorization
+‎- **What it is**: Controls what authenticated users can do (e.g., guests can book, hosts can manage properties, admins can oversee).
+‎- **Why it matters**: Ensures users only have access to the resources and actions they are permitted to, preventing misuse or fraud.
+‎
+‎### 3.
+Rate Limiting
+‎- **What it is**: Restricts the number of requests a user or IP can make within a certain time window.
+‎- **Why it matters**: Protects the API from abuse, brute-force login attempts, and denial-of-service (DoS) attacks.
+‎
+‎### 4.
+Data Encryption
+‎- **What it is**: All sensitive data (e.g., passwords, payment details) is encrypted in storage and transmitted over HTTPS.
+‎- **Why it matters**: Protects user credentials and payment information from interception or theft.
+‎
+‎### 5.
+Secure Payments
+‎- **What it is**: Payments are processed through trusted gateways (e.g., Stripe, Paystack, or Flutterwave) with PCI DSS compliance.
+‎- **Why it matters**: Prevents fraud, ensures safe handling of financial data, and builds user trust in the platform.
+‎
+‎### 6.
+Input Validation & Sanitization
+‎- **What it is**: Ensures all user input is validated and sanitized to prevent SQL Injection, XSS, and other attacks.
+‎- **Why it matters**: Maintains data integrity and prevents attackers from injecting malicious code into the system.
+‎
+‎---
+‎
+‎✅ **In summary:** Security is crucial because it protects **user data** (personal info, account details), **financial transactions** (safe and fraud-free payments), and **system availability** (resilient against attacks).
+Without strong security, both users and the business are at risk.
+‎```